 The next dairy on our list is a great 100 percent USDA Organically certified selection by Horizon Organic.

 It is a lactase derivative that helps reduce the sugar in milk known as lactose.
-This causes digestive problems commonly associated with lactose intolerance.

 It also contains vitamin A as well as D for the highest nutritional value.
 The milk is delicious and you’ll never be able to tell it’s lactose-free until you check the label.